Explore data analytics in Microsoft Fabric

 1. Navigate to the Microsoft Fabric home page at https://app.fabric.microsoft.com/home?experience=fabric in a browser, and sign in with your Fabric credentials.

-3. Create a new workspace with a name of your choice, selecting a licensing mode in the Advanced section that includes Fabric capacity (Trial, Premium, or Fabric).
+4. Select + New workspace, give your workspace a name (such as dp900-fabric-lakehouse), and in the Advanced section select a licensing mode that includes Fabric capacity (Trial, Premium, or Fabric).
+Then select Apply.

 Tip Selecting a capacity that includes Fabric gives the workspace the engines needed for data engineering tasks.
 Using a dedicated workspace keeps your lab resources isolated and easy to clean up.